3 Unique Teas That Turn the Tables on Beautiful Traditions

 How is Noon Chai Made?

-Kashmir tea enthusiasts agree that it’s not true Noon Chai unless it’s made with Kashmir tea — a green tea that has a pronounced and unique flavor.
+Kashmiri tea enthusiasts agree that it’s not true Noon Chai unless it’s made with Kashmiri tea — a green tea with a pronounced and unique tea flavor.
 This particular tea also creates a stronger natural pink hue that is so signature to the look of Noon Chai.

 How Can You Serve Noon Chai?

 Noon Chai may look dainty and sweet, but no sugar is added to the tea — in fact, it’s quite savory and delicate.
 Spices may be added, but these are subtle and usually consist of cinnamon or cardamom.
-Kashmir tea may be garnished with chopped almonds or pistachios, or even rose petals.
+Kashmiri tea may be garnished with chopped almonds, pistachios, or even rose petals.

 If you find yourself in Tibet, you’ll quickly see that butter tea is a necessary everyday staple.
-This creamy, rich tea is traditionally made with yak butter, and it’s churned with a hint of salt.
+This creamy, rich unique tea is traditionally made with yak butter and churned with a hint of salt.
 Butter tea is thick and rich in calories, which fuels the hard-working lifestyle of many natives who must combat cold temperatures in high altitudes.

 How is Butter Tea Made?